-- a.
-Align the rear top cover guide pins with the guide holes on the chassis; then place the rear top cover on top of the server and slide it towards the front of the server until it engages with the chassis. - b.
-2 Secure the two thumbscrews on the rear of the server.
+- Step 1.
+Align the rear top cover guide pins with the guide holes on the chassis; then place the rear top cover on top of the server and slide it towards the front of the server until it engages with the chassis. - Step 2.
+Secure the two thumbscrews on the rear of the server.